Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 Employment Based

-Approximately 140,000 immigrant visas are available each fiscal year for aliens (and their spouses and children) who seek to immigrate based on their job skills.
-If you have the right combination of skills, education, and/or work experience and are otherwise eligible, you may be able to live permanently in the U.S.
+Each fiscal year, around 140,000 immigrant visas are available for individuals (along with their spouses and children) who wish to immigrate to the United States based on their job skills.
+If you possess the right combination of skills, education, and work experience, and meet eligibility requirements, you may qualify to live permanently in the U.S.

-In order for you to come to the United States lawfully as a nonimmigrant to work temporarily in the United States your prospective employer must generally file a nonimmigrant petition on your behalf with USCIS.
+To lawfully work temporarily in the United States as a nonimmigrant, your prospective employer must typically file a nonimmigrant petition on your behalf with USCIS.
+This process is essential for securing the appropriate visa for temporary employment in the U.S.

 Temporary Protected Status (TPS)